A boy used a kids headlamp

 The Bottom Line

-This is a fantastic choice for young kids with a few things to consider.
-Changing the batteries can be a bit of a chore due to the long screw that keeps them securely out the reach of kids.
+This is a fantastic choice for young kids, though there are a few things to consider.
+Changing the batteries can be a bit of a chore due to the long screw that keeps them securely out of the reach of kids.
 Plan to do this ahead of any camping or backpacking trips to avoid having to do it in the dark in the middle of the night.

 Specifications